 - Human Chorionic Gonadotrophin (uhCG) – Derived from the urine of pregnant females.

 - Recombinant HCG(rhCG) – Produced by DNA based biotechnology.
-The brand name available in the UK is ‘Ovitrelle’, unfortunately it is impractical for TRT due to the prefilled syringe single-use delivery method.
+The only brand of this type currently available in the UK is ‘Ovitrelle’.
+Unfortunately it is impractical for use in TRT due to it being a single-use, pre-filled syringe delivery method.

 HCG has a mean half-life of 2.32 days(1) and so stability is achieved in approximately ten days.